FThompson/ChromeLiveStorage/README.md

 ### Content Scripts

-Declare live-storage.js in your manifest, before the content script.
+Declare live-storage.js in your manifest before the content script.

 ```
 {